-There's no question AWS Route 53 is an extremely powerful service in the cloud.
+There's no question that AWS Route 53 is an extremely powerful service in the cloud.
 I've been using it frequently for about 6 months and recently found a small quirk while proving domain ownership.

 After some digging around online I found a forum post where someone had encountered the same issue.
-It turns out AWS Route 53 doesn't support having multiple TXT records at root domain level.
-The way to resolve it is (in this case) to add another line in the preexisting record.
+It turns out AWS Route 53 doesn't support having multiple TXT records at the root domain level.
+The way to resolve it is (in this case) to add another line to the preexisting record.